catseye/Robin/doc/Design_Decisions.markdown

 working with a list of bindings, and you shouldn't overload the meanings of things in the list.)

-So, Robin's `let*` does have an intermediate list.
+So, Robin's `let` does have an intermediate list.
 (On the other hand, `bind` doesn't need a list at all, obviating the issue.)
 Following suit, the syntax for importing modules uses a list to contain the module specifiers (although it did not originally.)

+As a corollary to this, `choose` should probably have a list of conditions, and should not need an `else` branch -- the "body" of the `choose` should be the "else".

 #### Should the language define static analyses?